Monday, 24 December 2018

 Our anniversary coverage of Indiana Jones and the Kingdom of the Crystal Skull concludes with the wedding of Indy and Marion, at long last!
 I love the reaction on Ford/Indy's face here- obviously the onscreen kiss came quicker than expected!

 Saturday, 8 December 2018

 Down but not out from his conflicts with former master Count Dooku and the agile warrior Asajj Ventress, Savage Opress must escape to lick his wounds and fight another day.
-But first there's the additional firepower of varying Trade Federation battle droids to tackle, in a scene from The Clone Wars Season Three episode Witches of the Mist.
+But first there's the additional firepower of varying Trade Federation battle droids to tackle, in a scene from The Clone Wars Season Three classic episode Witches of the Mist.

 Tuesday, 4 December 2018